Oracle Java Licensing and Audit FAQ Guide

 - Scope: Oracle’s audit scope usually includes all use of Oracle software.
 They will also want the Java inventory on dev and test machines, not just production servers.
 The LMS scripts will likely detect Java on any machine scanned, regardless of role.

-- Focus on Non-Compliant Use: In the final compliance report, Oracle might list dev/test instances but note that they are permitted uses.
+- Focus on Non-Compliant Use: In the final compliance report, Oracle might list dev/test instances, but note that they are permitted uses.
 The non-compliance (what they’ll charge for) will be the production instances running without a license.

 - Your Burden: You may be required to demonstrate or certify that certain servers are strictly non-production.
 During the audit, be prepared to explain the function of environment names.
 If you have clear labeling (e.g., “DEVAPP01” server vs “PRDAPP01”), that helps.
 Provide network segmentation information or policies showing end-users can’t access those.

-So, while dev/test machines are not the target for license fees, they are absolutely in scope for discovery.
 Oracle will want a complete picture to ensure that nothing is overlooked.
-It’s in your interest to delineate which finds are non-production (and thus allowed under OTN) when discussing with Oracle’s auditors.
+It’s in your interest to delineate which findings are non-production (and thus allowed under OTN) when discussing with Oracle’s auditors.

 48. What are the potential consequences of failing a Java license audit?